SiliconLabs/wisun-br-linux/DBUS.md

     # Reset neighbor 00:00:5e:ef:10:00:00:00 mode switch to global
     SetLinkModeSwitch 8 0x00 0x00 0x5e 0xef 0x10 0x00 0x00 0x00 0 0

+### `SetLinkEdfe` (`ayy`)

+Extended Directed Frame Exchange (EDFE) can be configured either globally or per neighbor.

+By default, all neighbors are set to follow global configuration.

+Note that EDFE is currently a very limited feature that can only be used for certification (TBU) or experimental purposes.

+- `ay`: EUI-64 of a neighbor node on which to configure EDFE, or empty array to set the global configuration
+- `y`: EDFE mode
+  - `0`: Default (use global configuration)
+  - `1`: Disabled
+  - `2`: Enabled

+Example:

+    # Globally enable EDFE
+    SetLinkEDFE 0 1

+    # Configure neighbor 00:00:5e:ef:10:00:00:00 to use EDFE instead of global
+    # config
+    SetLinkEDFE 8 0x00 0x00 0x5e 0xef 0x10 0x00 0x00 0x00 2

+    # Disable EDFE on neighbor 00:00:5e:ef:10:00:00:01
+    SetLinkEDFE 8 0x00 0x00 0x5e 0xef 0x10 0x00 0x00 0x01 1

+    # Reset neighbor 00:00:5e:ef:10:00:00:00 EDFE to global
+    SetLinkEDFE 8 0x00 0x00 0x5e 0xef 0x10 0x00 0x00 0x00 0

 ### `JoinMulticastGroup` and `LeaveMulticastGroup` (`ay`)

 In order to send or receive multicast traffic from outside the Wi-SUN network,